Johann Wolfgang Müller

 Jeu de voyages dans les cinq parties du monde (cover title), 1811

-Nuremberg: Jean (i.e., Johann) George Klinger
+Nuremberg: Jean George (i.e., Johann Georg) Klinger

 2096